Sea Change Thinktank & Network Members

 We are informally connected to many other groups who make up a network of committed individuals and groups around Scotland and the local community wherever our work aligns.
 We also have links with Universities for surveying.

-If anyone would like to get involved please get in touch – all are welcome.
+If anyone would like to get involved and become a Sea Protector too please get in touch – all volunteer talent, resources, help or time.
+All contributions big or small are gratefully received.